Oztaco/Turkish-US-Keyboard/README.md

 # Turkish US Keyboard
-An AutoHotKey script I wrote to add support for Turkish characters to a US keyboard layout, using the right-Alt key as a modifier.
-Hold down the right-Alt key and type a character to add the corresponding character with accent marks.

 An AutoHotKey script to allow a US keyboard layout to write Turkish text easily, using the right-alt key and right-ctrl key as modifiers.

 # Installation